nx-lr/protea/readme.md

 > The new way to build advanced applications.

-Trinity will be a powerful multi-platform and multi-paradigm programming language designed for developers to build, test and deploy software and libraries for and on all levels of the tech stack.
+Trinity is a powerful multi-platform and multi-paradigm programming language designed for developers to build, test and deploy applications, software and libraries for and on all levels of the tech stack, from the frontend to the backend.

 ```dart
 elem Button {